microsoft/vscode-react-native/README.md

 // or
 "scheme" : "customScheme"
 ```
-Please be aware, specifying scheme value as a part of `runArguments` parameter arguments will override `scheme` configuration parameter value if it set.
+Please be aware, specifying the scheme value as a part of the `runArguments` parameter arguments will override the `scheme` configuration parameter value, if it set.

 ## TypeScript and Haul